yiisoft/yii2/docs/guide/output-data-widgets.md

 Additionally to column classes provided by Yii that we'll review below you can create your own column classes.

-Each column class extends from [[\yii\grid\Column]] so there some common options you can set while configuring grid columns.
+Each column class extends from [[\yii\grid\Column]] so there are some common options you can set while configuring grid columns.

 - `header` allows to set content for header row.
 - `footer` allows to set content for footer row.
-- `visible` is the column should be visible.
+- `visible` defines if the column should be visible.
 - `content` allows you to pass a valid PHP callback that will return data for a row.
 The format is the following:

   ```php